dotnet/docs/docs/csharp/language-reference/compiler-messages/lambda-expression-errors.md

   - "CS9100"
 ms.date: 05/04/2023
 ---
-# Errors and warnings when declaring and using lambda expressions and anonymous functions
+# Errors and warnings when using lambda expressions and anonymous functions

-There are several errors related to declaring and using lambda expressions:
+There are several *errors* related to declaring and using lambda expressions:

 <!-- The text in this list generates issues for Acrolinx, because they don't use contractions.
-That's be design.
+That's by design.
 The text closely matches the text of the compiler error / warning for SEO purposes.
  -->
 - [**CS0748**](#lambda-expression-parameters-and-returns) - *Inconsistent lambda parameter usage; parameter types must be all explicit or all implicit.*
 - [**CS0834**](#conversion-to-expression-trees) - *A lambda expression must have an expression body to be converted to an expression tree.*